How to Find the True Church Which Will Be Raptured Before the Great Tribulation

 Now disasters occur frequently.
 Many people realize that the day of the Lord has come.
 However, many brothers and sisters cannot gain the watering and sustenance of living waters and feel the Lord’s presence; rather, they live in a negative and weak state and even are fearful because of occurrences of the disasters.
 Thus, some began to seek the church with the work of the Holy Spirit—namely, the church of Philadelphia which will be raptured before the great tribulation.
 It is because this is related to whether we can welcome the Lord before the great tribulation and be raptured into the heavenly kingdom.
 So how should we distinguish between true and false churches?
 How can we find the true church which will be raptured before the great tribulation?
 This article will lead you to seek the ways.

 The Lord Jesus once prophesied the signs of His return, “For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 All these are the beginning of sorrows” (Matthew 24:7–8).
 Now disasters are growing greater and greater.
 Famines and earthquakes have happened, and plagues, fires and floods have befallen one after another.
 For example, the new coronavirus that emerged in Wuhan, China in December 2019, has rapidly spread to other parts of the world in two months.
 Australia’s bushfires have burned for about 6 months, killing hundreds of millions of animals, and then 700,000 bats have swarmed many major cities in Australia.
-East Africa has suffered the worst locust infestation in 25 years and tens of millions of people are facing food crisis.
-In January 7, 2020, Puerto Rico has been hit by the strongest earthquake in 102 years and two-thirds of the country lost power.
-In January 28, 2020, a 7.7-magnitude earthquake has struck the Caribbean … The disasters fulfill the prophecies of the Lord’s return.
+East Africa has suffered the worst locust infestation in 25 years and tens of millions of people are facing a food crisis.
+On January 7, 2020, Puerto Rico was hit by the strongest earthquake in 102 years and two-thirds of the country lost power.
+On January 28, 2020, a 7.7-magnitude earthquake struck the Caribbean … The disasters fulfill the prophecies of the Lord’s return.
 Many Christians have felt that the Lord has already returned.

 As we all know, the Bible predicts that when the Lord returns, only the church of Philadelphia is the church which will be raptured before the great tribulation, and that the church of the Laodiceans is the church which will be forsaken by the Lord.
 That is to say, if we wish to be raptured before the tribulation, we should find a church which is in line with God’s will.
 Seeing pastors provide no light in sermons and believers become indifferent in their faith, talk about eating, drinking, and making merry, and follow the trends of the world, many people worry that their churches are false churches and will be forsaken by the Lord when He returns.
 However, some people think that there still are many believers in their churches, and that when their churches organize biblical knowledge contest and the Holy Communion, the atmosphere is lively, so their churches can’t be false churches.
 So how should we distinguish between true and false churches?
 How can we find the true church?
 Let’s focus on these topics.